What is My Diamond Worth?

 N – Z (Very Light and Light)

 Diamonds that fall in this color range are used less frequently in jewelry unless the design is trying to achieve a pale to light yellow color.
 Without the proper tools, it is very difficult to see the difference between Colorless and Near Colorless diamonds, especially if the diamond is set in a ring.
-A major between the D, E, and F diamonds and the G, H, I, and J diamonds is the price difference.
-Just like with carat weight a D graded diamond is exponentially more expensive than a J graded diamond due to rarity.
+So deciding the diamonds worth, in this case, can be challenging.
+A major difference between the D, E, and F diamonds and the G, H, I, and J diamonds is the price difference.
+Just like with carat weight a D-graded diamond is exponentially more expensive than a J-graded diamond due to rarity.

 Fancy Colored Diamonds

 Yellow isn’t the only fancy colored diamond.
-Diamonds come in every color of the rainbow but are very rare and their value reflects this rarity.
+Diamonds come in every color of the rainbow but are very rare and their value reflects this rarity and that’s what can help in finding what diamonds are worth.
 The rarest diamond color on earth is red, followed by blue, pink, orange, green, yellow, white, grey, black, and finally brown.
 These fancy colored diamonds are graded on a different scale than white diamonds.
 They are graded by the intensity or saturation of the color and rank from fancy vivid (the highest grade), fancy intense, fancy, and fancy light.